On one class of holonomy groups in pseudo-Riemannian geometry: Some basic facts about holonomy groups: Ambrose-Singer theorem and Berger test

 {\it Let $\nabla$ be a symmetric affine connection on $TM$.
 Then the Lie algebra $\goth{hol} \, (\nabla)$ of its holonomy group $\mathrm{Hol} \, (\nabla)$ is {\it Berger}.}

 Usually the solution of the classification problem for holonomy groups consists of two parts.
-First, one tries to describe all Lie subalgebras $\goth h\subset \gl(n,\R)$ of a certain type satisfying Berger's test (i.e., Berger algebras).
+At first, one tries to describe all Lie subalgebras $\goth h\subset \gl(n,\R)$ of a certain type satisfying Berger's test (i.e., Berger algebras).
 This part is purely algebraic.
 The second (geometric) part is to find a suitable connection $\nabla$ for a given Berger algebra $\goth h$ which realises $\goth h$ as the holonomy Lie algebra, i.e., $\goth h=\goth{hol}\, (\nabla)$.

-We follow the same scheme but will use, in addition, some ideas from two other areas of mathematics: projectively equivalent metrics and integrable systems on Lie algebras.
-These ideas are explained in the two next sections.
-The reader who is interested only in the proof itself may skip them and proceed directly to Sections 5 and 6 which are formally independent of the preliminary discussion below.
+We follow the same scheme but use, in addition, some ideas from two other areas of mathematics: projectively equivalent metrics and integrable systems on Lie algebras.
+These ideas are explained in the next section.
+The reader who is interested only in the proof itself may proceed directly to Sections 4, 5 and 6 which are formally independent of this preliminary discussion.